mozilla/fxa/features/FxA-89-devices-view/README.md

       by accessing the devices view on a desktop browser, and then go to the sync preferences on the mobile device, I immediately see that the device is disconnected.

+****

+## Results

+### Phase 1 Results

+A [new dashboard created in DataDog](https://app.datadoghq.com/dash/203154/fxa-content---devices-and-apps) to keep track of Devices view usage.

+Here are some results from Phase 1 of devices view:

+* At most 38% of those who view the Devices view press the "Refresh" button.
+* Device Disconnect reason breakdown:
+  * ~4% - lost
+  * ~6% - suspicious
+  * ~30% - would rather not say
+  * ~60% - old device
+* From all who saw the "Devices" screen, ~20% users tried to disconnect something.
+* ~65% of users confirmed disconnection after seeing the modal